phplaber/yawf/README_EN.md

 - Configure the operating system platform of the test target in the **platform** item, the default is Linux.
 When encountering platform-specific payloads, Yawf will conduct targeted tests based on this configuration, reducing ineffective network requests;

-In addition, the **ignore_params.txt**, **dt_and_ssrf_detect_params.txt**, and **sens_info_keywords.txt** files in the **data** directory are pre-configured with parameters to be ignored by automatic marking, dt and ssrf probe detection parameters, and sensitive information keywords for detecting JSONP sensitive information disclosure vulnerabilities.
-The contents of the above three files can be modified as needed.
-Through this processing method, many ineffective requests can be reduced, greatly improving detection efficiency.
+In addition, the constants **EFFICIENCY_CONF** with **ignore_params**, **dt_and_ssrf_detect_params**, and **sens_info_keywords** are pre-configured with parameters to be ignored by automatic marking, parameters for dt and ssrf probe detection, and sensitive information keywords for detecting JSONP sensitive information disclosure vulnerabilities, respectively.
+The contents of these three fields can be modified as needed.
+Through this processing approach, many ineffective requests can be reduced, greatly improving detection efficiency.

 #### Marking